 Surgical Treatment Options for Keratoconus

-Laser eye surgery may not be the best option for you if you suffer from keratoconus, but another surgical treatment that may be a viable option is corneal collagen cross-linking.
+Laser eye surgery may not be the best option for you if you have keratoconus, but another viable surgical option is corneal collagen cross-linking.
 It is a minimally invasive procedure that slows or halts the progression of the condition.
-This is achieved by making collagen bonds stronger, allowing them to become stiffer and typically reduce bulging.
+This is achieved by strengthening collagen bonds, making them stiffer and typically reducing bulging.

 Corneal transplantation is another surgical option for treatment.
-This procedure is usually the last stop for treatment of keratoconus.
+This procedure is usually the last step in the treatment of keratoconus.
 A licensed eye surgeon performs this outpatient procedure and replaces your cornea with a donor cornea.

 The procedure entails the careful removal of your cornea followed by a donor cornea sewn into place using exceptionally small sutures.
 Donor corneas, with the permission of next of kin, come from a recently deceased individual.

 Immediately after your transplant, your vision may take months to come into focus.
 To avoid rejection, your surgeon will prescribe medication that you must adhere to.
 This is true for any transplanted tissue.
 You will likely be prescribed an anti-inflammatory eye drop.
-You also likely require glasses or contact lenses to get the clearest vision following your corneal transplant.
+You will likely also require glasses or contact lenses to achieve the clearest vision after your corneal transplant.

 Another treatment available for keratoconus is intracorneal ring segments.
 C-shaped rings are used to flatten the surface of your cornea and refract light more efficiently.
 It is an effective treatment option.
 However, it is not a cure.
 It does not stop the condition from progressing.
 It is performed by creating small tunnels between layers in the stroma so the special implants can be placed.

 In any case, always consult with experienced healthcare professionals before undergoing any eye treatments.
-Your healthcare team will help determine the best treatment for you, help you prepare, monitor healing, and address any complications that arise.
+Your healthcare team will help determine the best treatment for you, prepare you, monitor your healing, and address any complications that arise.

 Making the Best Decision To Improve Your Vision

 Laser eye surgery may not be the best solution if you have keratoconus.
-Still, medical advancements are happening constantly, offering new possibilities if you are trying to manage this challenging condition.
-Specialized treatments like corneal cross-linking or advanced contact lens options are becoming more effective, and eye surgeons are becoming more efficient in treating keratoconus patients.
+Still, medical advancements are ongoing, offering new possibilities for managing this challenging condition.
+Specialized treatments like corneal cross-linking and advanced contact lens options are becoming more effective, and eye surgeons are becoming more efficient at treating patients with keratoconus.

 Call an experienced eye surgeon today to schedule a consultation to discuss treatment options for keratoconus.